Skip to main content

 7:00am-11:00am | $45

 Join Joe Veverka on a field trip through fields and forests of a hidden private ranch near Cashmere.
 This part of the property is not open to the public.
 We will be driving making frequent stops to explore birdy areas on foot.
-Expect to see birds of grassland, shrub-steppe, and forest, as well as some spectacular fields of wildflowers.
+Expect to see birds of grassland and dry ponderosa forest, as well as some spectacular fields of wildflowers.
 Wear sturdy shoes and layered clothing.
-Carpool from meeting location.

-Meeting Location: End of the pavement of Hay Canyon Road, outside of Cashmere, WA.
+Meeting Location: Meet to carpool at the end of the pavement of Hay Canyon Road, outside of Cashmere, WA.
 Approximately 1 mile from Hwy 2.

 Leaders: Joe Veverka